-When a family goes through a crisis, KVC Kansas intervenes to administer support and services that will allow them to thrive.
+When a family goes through a crisis, KVC Kansas provides vital services to help them overcome adversity and thrive.
 We’re one of the lead nonprofits in the state providing family preservation, foster care and adoption services on behalf of the Kansas Department for Children and Families (DCF).
-We are honored to work with State Legislators to achieve the best possible outcomes for children and families.
-As the primary child welfare contractor in Eastern Kansas, our tax-payer funded work provides essential services to struggling children and families.
+We are honored to work with state legislators to achieve the best possible outcomes for children and families.
+As the primary child welfare contractor in Eastern Kansas, our taxpayer-funded work provides essential services to struggling children and families.

 Monthly Legislative Spotlight

 During each month of the legislative session, we want to recognize the outstanding elected officials who are working to strengthen Kansas children and families.

 To kick things off, we’d like to introduce you to the Child Welfare Task Force.
 This group has put in many long hours and hard work throughout the time since the last regular session.

 Thank you for helping to strengthen Kansas children and families!

 This month’s legislative spotlight shines a light on the work of Senator Vicki Schmidt (R-Topeka), Senate Assistant Majority Leader, who represents District 20 in the Kansas Senate.
 Sen. Schmidt is in her 4th term and serves as the Chair of the Child Welfare System Task Force Committee.
 She also Chairs Committees and Subcommittees revolving around Public Health, Welfare and Social Services.
 Sen. Schmidt is a pharmacist by trade and was born and raised in Wichita.
 She graduated from the University of Kansas School of Pharmacy and is married with two sons.